-We are Future Female, born in July 2017 to empower females to use their voice in pursuit of everyday equality.
+Future Female was born on July 2017 to empower females to use their voice in pursuit of everyday equality.
 We are taking action against habitual sexism by providing women and girls with tools to respond to the everyday conversations that are so often peppered with unconscious and conscious sexism.

-We are taking action so females can live with everyday language and rhetoric that respects all humans.
-Collectively we can change the landscape to improve everyday life for future females around the world.
+We want to live with everyday language and rhetoric that respects all humans.
+Collectively we can change the social landscape to improve everyday life for humans everywhere.

 The Journey so far, by founder Deborah Campbell